 “Originally, Kasumi’s first line has her saying that she’d better watch out for kidnappers because she’s so cute.
 Satoshi and Takeshi kind of give her a look, prompting her to go “What!?”
 Satoshi then pats Pikachu’s head and tells Kasumi that, fine, she is cute and that she had better watch out.

 I guess the dub changed this because they didn’t want parents walking into the room and hearing one of the main characters act so nonchalant about a subject like child abduction.”

-In all honesty, this would be one occasion where I’d be fine just cutting the whole exchange, animation and all, but Kasumi, my God, what the fuck is wrong with you?
+In all honesty, this would be one occasion where I’d be fine just cutting the whole exchange, animation and all, but Kasumi, my God, what the hell is wrong with you?
 Your elated smile and pose lead me to believe you find child abduction to be flattering.
 Not to mention that kidnapping usually has little to nothing to do with how ‘cute’ you are.
 Hate to go dark here, but if a child abductor is really nabbing you on the grounds of your physical appearance, the outcome would likely not be in the least bit happy for you, Kasumi.
 Please seek help.

 – It was in this episode where Ash has the flashback to the Lost Episode, which spurred my multi-year-long annoyance as to where that scene came from.